pcsukumar/pands-project/README.md

-<p style="color:blue">The above scatter plot shows that there is a positive correlation between sepal width and sepal length in the case of Iris-setosa only.
-Correlation between sepal width and sepal length is not clearly observable in the case of other species.</p>
+The above scatter plot shows that there is a positive correlation between sepal width and sepal length in the case of Iris-setosa only.
+Correlation between sepal width and sepal length is not clearly observable in the case of other species.

 ### Summary and Conclusion

-<font color=blue>This section describe the conclusion and summary</font>
+This section describe the conclusion and summary

 ### References